mscroggs/24hourmaths/magic.md

 At <a href="https://youtu.be/6XTV6FWOfLg?t=13026">12:30-13:00</a> GMT, {% include _trickperson.html name="Laurence O'Toole" %} worked out Fran's number after 8 questions even though she lied.

 At <a href="https://youtu.be/6XTV6FWOfLg?t=15255">13:00-13:30</a> GMT, {% include _trickperson.html name="Goran Newsum" twitter="GoranNewsum" %} got Katie's disembodied hands to perform a dice trick.

+At <a href="https://www.twitch.tv/videos/786833124?t=1017m55s">around 13:30</a> GMT, {% include _trickperson.html name="Katie Steckles" twitter="stecks" website="https://www.katiesteckles.co.uk" youtube="katiesteckles" %} appeared on <a href="http://watsonathon.com">Watsonathon</a> to tell Mark Watson how our stream was going.

 At <a href="https://youtu.be/6XTV6FWOfLg?t=16245">13:30</a> GMT, {% include _trickperson.html name="Katie Oldfield" twitter="Katie_Oldfield_" %} took over from Fran to introduce our next guests...